How to Make a Multiple-Exposure Image (Pep Ventosa Technique)

 Colour Grading

-With the grade, I really wanted to pull out those greens and yellows but also to stop the whole thing being too warm, so there’s a strong nudge to blue in the shadows, which you can see in the stone and the tree trunks, and it counterbalances the warmer colours nicely.
+With the grade, I really wanted to pull out those greens and yellows but also to stop the whole thing being too warm, so there’s a strong nudge to in the , which you can see in the stone and the tree trunks, and it counterbalances the warmer colours nicely.

 Colour Mixer